-Some employers frown upon candidates who are involved in a lot of clubs in college.
-In fact, it can help students stand out in the workplace.
+Some employers frown upon candidates who have joined numerous clubs in college.
+In fact, it can actually help students gain a foothold in the workforce.

 Bui Minh Duc, 30 years old, is a master's student in Communication at Clark University, Massachusetts, USA.
 As a former student of Tourism and Travel Services Management at Hanoi University, with 10 years of experience working in the field of journalism and communication, Duc shares his views on the role of club activities in a job application.